SevenShepherd/SevenShepherd.github.io/_posts/2024-06-03-limited-atonement.markdown

 <span style="color:darkred;">Supralapsarians are hypter-Calvinists, being double-predestinarians.</span> <sup>10</sup> <span style="color:#FBB917;">Infralapsarians are strong Calvinists but are not double-predestinarians.</span> <span style="color:#3EA055;">Sublapsarians (Amyraldians) are moderate Calvinists, holding to unlimited atonement</span>.
 Again, <span style="color:darkblue;">Wesleyans are Arminians, insisting that election is conditional, not unconditional.</span> Wesleyans also do not believe in eternal security, <sup>11</sup> while adherents to the other views do.
 >
 &mdash; Dr. Norman Geisler (Ph.D., Philosophy, Pennsylvania; M.A., Theology, Wheaton), Systematic Theology, Volume Three, Sin Salvation. p.
 179?

+---

+> Moderate Calvinists and moderate Arminians, who represent the vast majority of Christendom, have much in common against the extremes in the opposing two views.
+Indeed, John Wesley himself (a moderate Arminian) said he was only a “hair’s breadth from Calvin.”
+And as is later demonstrated in appendix 2, Calvin himself rejected some things held in later extreme Calvinism (e.g., limited atonement). &mdash; Dr. Norman Geisler (Ph.D., Philosophy, Pennsylvania; M.A., Theology, Wheaton)

 <a name="sproul3.4" href="#contents" style="font-size:1.6em;">3.4 As delineated by Dr. R.C.
 Sproul</a>